 Parties aren’t legally required to meet with a family lawyer before singing a cohabitation agreement, but doing so has several advantages.
 A legal professional can recognize red flags in a contract that the party may have missed, and they can help the party understand what is likely to occur should the contract be enforced.
 Couples should not use the same lawyer, they each need someone who can advocate for their individual rights.

 Still have questions about cohabiting after a divorce?
-Contact us to arrange a free consultation.
+Contact us to arrange a consultation.
 We have three convenient locations in downtown Toronto, North York and Vaughan.